ChainSafe/ssz/README.md

 #### Shared data betwen common subtrees

 Any updates to a tree (either to the leaves or intermediate nodes) are performed as rebindings that yield a new, updated tree that maximally shares data between versions.
-Garbage collection allows unused nodes to be discarded eventually.
+Garbage collection allows memory from unused nodes to be eventually reclaimed.

 ## License